 In Feng Shui, every home and room is divided into different “energy centers” that represent important areas of life.
-The Bagua, which means “eight areas
+The Bagua map shows their locations.
+Bagua in Chinese means “eight areas.”

 The Bagua is one of the main tools Feng Shui practitioners use to determine the regions of a home, workplace or garden.
 Some variations of the Bagua show the eight regions in a square grid, other versions are octagonal.